-50. The Regional Committee is invited to examine and adopt the actions proposed.
+50. The Regional Committee examined and adopted the actions proposed.

-EXISTING TOOLS TO SUPPORT IMPLEMENTATION OF ASSISTIVE ANNEX: TECHNOLOGY POLICIES AND PLANS25
+EXISTING TOOLS TO SUPPORT IMPLEMENTATION OF ASSISTIVE ANNEX: TECHNOLOGY POLICIES AND PLANS

 In 2014, WHO set up a global framework aimed at increasing access to high-quality, affordable assistive technology called Global Cooperation on Assistive Technology (GATE).
 GATE's longterm goal is to include assistive technology in universal health coverage, ensuring all people have access to quality assistive technology when and where they need it, without facing financial hardship, thus contributing to the realization of the obligations of the Convention on the Rights of Persons with Disabilities.